arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   advantage that it is more composable, and will also honor any `LIMIT` values used in the AQL query.

-  In ArangoDB 3.4, `NEAR` and `WITHIN` will still work and automatically be rewritten by the AQL query optimizer to the above forms.
-However, AQL queries using `NEAR` and `WITHIN` should eventually be adjusted.
+  In ArangoDB 3.4, `NEAR`, `WITHIN`, `WITHIN_RECTANGLE` and `IS_IN_POLYGON`
+  will still work and automatically be rewritten by the AQL query optimizer to the above forms.
+However, AQL queries using the deprecated AQL functions should eventually be adjusted.